 - A written process that tracks and trends patient outcomes.
 This process should include patient discussions and disclosure of procedure outcomes, including adverse outcomes.
 A plan that promotes performance improvement is essential for providers to use in monitoring the processes and safeguards of their surgical office-based practice in comparison to published data.
-Performance improvement data also provides quality and risk indictors useful for credentialing, such as patient deaths, cardiopulmonary events, anaphylaxis and adverse drug reactions, infections, post-operative complications, patient satisfaction survey results and medication errors.
+Performance improvement data also provides quality and risk indicators useful for credentialing, such as patient deaths, cardiopulmonary events, anaphylaxis, adverse drug reactions, infections, post-operative complications, patient satisfaction survey results and medication errors.

 - A medical record audit of operative procedures to include pre-procedural documentation, intra-procedural documentation, post-procedural care, and discharge instructions.
 Identify opportunities for improvement and implement remedial actions through the practice's performance improvement processes.

-- Gathering post-op information on patients through post op telephone calls designed to gather specific data.
+- Gathering post-op information on patients through post-op telephone calls designed to gather specific data.